JSP Tutorials for Beginners and Professionals

 In a server application, we commonly classify the parts of the appliance as business logic, presentation, and request processing.
 Business logic is that the term used for the manipulation of an application’s data, i.e., customer, product, and order information.
 Presentation refers to how the appliance is shown to the user, i.e., the position, font, and size.
 And finally, request processing is what ties the business logic and presentation parts together.
 In MVC terms, the Model corresponds to business logic and data, the View to the presentation logic, and therefore the Controller to the request processing.

-What you will learn from these JSP Tutorials?
+What you will learn from these JSP Tutorials for Beginners and Professionals Course?

 - What is JavaServer Pages?